As an Electronics Technician you are responsible for maintaining the NZ Army’s ‘eyes and ears’.

 There is also the potential to move onto being an Electronics Artificer , where you’ll be required to perform military command and leadership duties supervising a small team of personnel.
 You may also be appointed as an instructor within the Electronics Wing of the Trade Training School in Trentham.

 Training to further develop leadership and personnel management skills will enable you to become more effective within the wider organisation.

 Upon successful enlistment into the Army you will be posted to Waiouru Army base.
 Here you will do 16 weeks of basic military training to find out if you have what it takes to be in the Army, and learn various subjects including:

 RNZALR BASIC TRAINING

 Your initial trade training will be conducted at the Trade Training School (TTS) in Trentham camp near Wellington.
-This is a two-week course where you will be introduced to the Royal NZ Army Logistic Regiment.
+This is a five-week course where you will be introduced to the Royal NZ Army Logistic Regiment.

 JUNIOR ELECTRONIC TECHNICIANS COURSE

 This 12 week course is held at TTS Trentham, and is designed to give you an insight into the repair and maintenance of optical equipment, workshop documentation and procedures, general engineering skills, High Reliability Hand Soldering (HRHS) and Cable Repair techniques.

 This course culminates in the student constructing, from basic principles, an Electronic Switched Mode Power Supply which they can retain as their own.